Skip to main content

 Is this a ChatGPT wrapper?

 No, Playlab is not just a ChatGPT wrapper.
-While it does support OpenAI models including GPT4o and o1, it also supports models from Anthropic, Meta, and Google, allowing users to build on multiple different AI foundations.
+While it does support OpenAI models, it also supports models from Anthropic, Meta, Google, DeepSeek, Moonshot, Mistral, and Alibaba, allowing users to build on multiple different AI foundations.

 How can users control who has access to their AI apps?